samdrew/stata-intro/README.md

 `while`

+`for`

 ### Labelling

 Labelling could have fallen under the main category, however it turns out that it is incredibly powerful within Stata.
 With support for [i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization), labelling data sets, variables and data values, it cannot easily be covered in the same short-format as other commands. `label` applies and manages labels for datasets, variables, and data values.

+For a great guide to this see the [Princeton Stata Tutorial Section 2.3](http://data.princeton.edu/stata/DataManagement.html#s23)